argmaxinc/WhisperKit/README.md

 ### Model Selection

-WhisperKit automatically downloads the recommended model for the device if not specified.
-You can also select a specific model by passing in the model name:
+You have to specify the model by passing the model name:

 ```swift
 let pipe = try await WhisperKit(model: "large-v3")